 The V2G chargers are wall mounted equipment.
-The dimensions (WxHxD) of the wall box are 650x650x250 mm (excluding the cable connection).
+The dimensions (WxHxD) of the wall box are 740x646x415 mm (excluding the cable connection) and its weight is 60 kg.
 A free space around the equipment should be considered for user access and to manipulate the charging cable.
-Moreover, the equipment is rated as IP44.
+Moreover, the equipment can reach IP54.
 The place of installation may need additional protection/filtering conditions, if necessary.
-Additionally, there should not be a direct exposure the sunlight.
+Additionally, there should not be a direct exposure the sunlight and the equipment should be protected against vehicle collisions.